spacether/pycalculix/README.md

 pycalculix-add-feaprograms
 ```
 Note: the second line installs the calculix and gmsh programs on your computer
 Running these included binaries from pycalculix only works for windows.
 3. You are done!
 See 'Usage'

-## LINUX, assumes Ubuntu 16.04
+## Linux, assumes Ubuntu 16.04
 1. Install python3-pip, numpy, matplotlib, pycalculix, and the fea programs that it uses
 ```
 sudo apt-get install python3-pip